 Yes.
 If you would like to have a mystery performance that does not involve a murder, The Murder Mystery Company offers a show theme called Now You See It, Now You Don’t where the mystery revolves around a missing diamond!
 You and your guests will be able to solve whodunit without anyone being murdered at all!

 We do offer a show theme with either all male or all female roles!
 The show is Now You See It, Now You Don’t, and it can be adjusted to have all male or all female suspects according to your needs.

 How many guests do we need to have at our party for a private show?

-The number of guests needed in attendance for a successful Murder Mystery Private Performance is 8 or more guests .
-Any amount less than 8 guests in attendance will not meet the suspect role\ requirements for the performance.
+Eight or more guests are necessary for a successful private murder mystery performance.
+Any fewer than eight guests in attendance will not meet the suspect role requirements for the performance.